tud-zih-energy/voice-annotation-tool/docs/interface.rst

 You can delete the selected samples under ``Edit > Delete Selected`` or pressing ``Delete``.

+When you change the annotation of a sample it is highlighted in green.
+To remove this highlight select the samples and press the ``Mark Unchanged``.

 Metadata Section
 ----------------

 In this region you can edit the metadata of all selected annotations.

-You can also import the metadata exported from the CommonVoice account page.
+You can also import the profile metadata exported from the `CommonVoice account page <https://commonvoice.mozilla.org/en/profile/download>`_.

 Annotation Field
 ----------------

-Here you can edit the annotated text of the selected sample.
+Here you can edit the annotation of the selected sample.

-When you modify the text, the sample will be highlighted in green to show the change.
-You can remove this by pressing the ``Mark Unchanged`` buttons.

 Audio Playback Controls
 -----------------------